 Around the world, Médecins Sans Frontières/Doctors Without Borders (MSF) teams are working to protect the health of children.

 Although easy to prevent and treat, cholera affects up to 4 million people worldwide per year, resulting in up to 140,000 deaths.

 Ebola and Marburg haemorrhagic fevers are rare but deadly.
-Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic.
-No cure exists and treatment is mainly symptomatic.
+Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic among affected communities.

 Worldwide, an estimated 71 million people are infected with the hepatitis C virus, double the number living with HIV.
 While hepatitis C can be cured, few people have access to treatment.

 Hepatitis E is transmitted by ingesting water contaminated by an infected person’s faeces.
 Outbreaks are often documented in places with poor sanitation, like camps for refugees and internally displaced people (IDPs).
 Hepatitis E commonly causes only a mild short-term illness.

 Two hundred million people are at risk of infection with kala azar - one of the world's most dangerous topical diseases.
 Only malaria is more deadly.

 Each year, malaria kills nearly half a million people.
 70 per cent of all deaths are children under five years of age.